As more Muslim women join police forces, hijab has become a part of the police uniform in different countries.

 Muslim women success stories are growing around the world, with more women achieving glory and breaking records while preserving their religious beliefs.

-Earlier this month, Zeena Ali made history, becoming first Hijabi police officer in New Zealand.
+In New Zealand, Zeena Ali has made history, in November 2020, becoming first Hijabi police officer in the country.

-The move followed an earlier announcement by Police Scotland which declared hijab an optional part of its uniform to encourage more female Muslims to consider policing as a career option.
+Earlier in 2016, Police Scotland declared hijab an optional part of its uniform to encourage more female Muslims to consider policing as a career option.

 Similarly in Canada, the government announced in 2016 that the Royal Canadian Mounted Police would allow its officers to wear hijab as part of their uniforms, in the hope of boosting the number of female Muslim recruits.